Data Privacy

 - Form data content: The content of form inputs (text fields, dropdowns, etc.) is not captured or transmitted.

-- Cookies: Browser cookies are never read, logged, or included in captures.
+- Cookies: Browser cookies are never read, logged, or included in checks.

 - Local storage or session storage: The extension does not access or export the page's storage APIs.